I must confess – I’m not really into ancient sites, it’s just not my thing.

 - Or what if centuries after you finished the temple, they build a dam on the Nile in Aswan Eygpt and you end up flooding the very temple that you worked so hard to create?

 This is exactly what happened to the famed Abu Simbel Temple.
 In 1960 a dam was built, it flooded the area and sent the Nubians fleeing to higher ground.
 It also threatened the existence of Ramses II great masterpiece – Abu Simbel.

 Luckily a team of architects from all over the world sponsored by Unesco embarked upon a huge plan to actually move the massive temple to higher ground.
-This would seem like an impossible undertaking as the temples are huge and intricate- but they did successfully move the temples to higher ground – cutting it apart and then putting it back together like a jigsaw puzzle.
+This would seem like an impossible undertaking as the temples are huge and intricate – but they did successfully move the temples to higher ground – cutting them apart and then putting them back together like a jigsaw puzzle.